 To access the small map view, swipe left from the right edge of the app.
-Swipe left again to full-screen the map, and tap the map to hide it.
-The map view is available only with GPS.
+Swipe left again to full-screen the map, and tap the video display to hide the map.
+The map view is available only with GPS lock and on devices with cellular Internet.